The Crucial Role of Normalization in Sharpness-Aware Minimization: Omitted Proof of USAM Over Single-Neuron Linear Networks

 \subsection{\pone: $x_t$ Decreases Fast while $y_t$ Remains Large}

 The definition of \pone is very similar to the one of SAM -- and the conclusion is also analogue, although the proofs are slightly different because of the different update rule. \begin{definition}[\pone] Let $\tone$ be the largest time such that $x_t> \frac 12\sqrt{\gamma\eta}$ for all $t\le \tone$.
-We call the iterations $[0, \tone ]$ \textbf{\pone}. \end{definition}
+We denote by ``\textbf{\pone}'' the iterations $[0, \tone ]$. \end{definition}